FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Supervised learning** : A form of machine learning where a pre-established and labeled data set can be used to train the model

 * **Tensor** : A tensor object is an object that can be represented as an array

+* **Transposition** : The process of modifying a matrix where rows become columns and columns become rows

 * **Unsupervised learning** : A form of machine learning where the a machine finds structure in data without knowing the classifications ahead of time